Try Semrush

 HTML Sitemaps: This is basically the equivalent of an XML sitemap… but for users.

-You don’t necessarily need these as Google and other search engines now rely on your XML sitemap.
+You don’t necessarily need these as Google and other major search engines now rely on your XML sitemap.
 But if you think they’re useful for human visitors, an HTML sitemap probably isn’t going to hurt your SEO efforts.

 Tips for Optimizing Sitemaps

-• Use XML Files to Structure Internal Links and External URLs
+Use XML Files to Structure Internal Links and External URLs

 The XML file is a list of URLs directing crawling bots to the content, and the pathway on a website.
-Consequently, using internal and external links for your sitemaps informs web crawlers what’s considered important on the website, and helps reduce the occurrence of orphan pages.
+Consequently, using internal and external links for your sitemaps informs search engine crawlers what’s considered important on the website, and helps reduce the occurrence of orphan pages.
 Such clarity boosts overall SEO health, which augurs well for ranking!

-XML sitemaps don’t guarantee the indexing of your web pages but rather boost indexability chances.
+Note: XML sitemaps don’t guarantee the indexing of your web pages but rather boost indexability chances.

-• Keeping the Root Directory Clean and Organized
+Keeping the Root Directory Clean and Organized

 The root directory stores other folders and files on a domain, i.e, it’s the central location for all files and directories forming a website.
 All web requests start at the root directory.